Want to stand out and capture your audience's attention?

 But what kind of graphics can you create to engage your customers?

-When you create these graphics, you should ensure consistency in them so that your customers can recognize them with ease.
+When learning how to create graphics, you should ensure consistency in them so that your customers can recognize them with ease.

 You must also make sure that these graphics have elements that can catch the attention of your customers.
 This can help you engage them well.